 Although electric bikes initially cost a reasonable sum, there is no added expense afterward.
 As long as you take care of your electric bike, it won’t require any major upkeep like a car.

-If you are planning to shift towards an affordable electric bike, get a one that ticks all boxes of merit without compromising the speed.
+If you are planning to shift towards an affordable electric bikes, get a one that ticks all boxes of merit without compromising the speed.
 Moreover, another advantage of electric bikes is their adaptability with the no-battery mode.
 If your bike runs out of battery, you can still ride it to your destination with a little more effort, and charge it once you have the electric supply.

 Since the COVID rules ask us to continue social distancing even when the lockdown is lifted, it's easily doable with your two-wheeler.
 When you don't interact with others, the chances of catching any infection, particularly COVID, die down.